-All Health & Safety reporting will be recorded using the designated software systems, currently CPOMS.
+All Health & Safety reporting will be recorded using the designated software systems.
+Accidents recorded on the schools log will be reviewed my the Central Estates team on a monthly basis.

 Accidents involving parents, visitors or contractors will also need to be reported and advice from the Health and Safety Advisor should be sought immediately.